santiyounger/Santi-Younger-Website/content/posts/Davinci.md

 ## What Term Is Used To Describe A Follower Of Davincism? {#what-term-is-used-to-describe-a-follower-of-davincism}

-Someone who practices the concepts of Davincism would be called a _Davincist._ You can start calling yourself a davincist from the moment you choose to, this is not a religious movemement, nor a private club.
-My hope is to make davincism a established idea that anyone who doesn't want to follow in specialization can adopt.
+Someone who practices the concepts of Davincism would be called a _Davincist._ You can start calling yourself a Davincist from the moment you choose to, this is not a religious movement, nor a private club.
+My hope is to make Davincism a established idea that anyone who doesn't want to follow in specialization can adopt.

 ## A Short Note On Our Hero Leonardo {#a-short-note-on-our-hero-leonardo}

 As we all know DaVinci is one of the most brilliant geniuses that humanity has sees.
 There might be thousands of people like him right now, who’s goals and ambitions have never been able to reached Leonardo’s level of achievements and admiration.

-Perhaps you (just like me) have also been envious of Leonardo’s ability to line up all of his talents and pass to history as the most successful Polymath.
+Perhaps you (just like me) have also been **envious of Leonardo’s ability to line up all of his talents** and pass to history as the most successful Polymath.
 DaVinci had an incredible ability to work on an infinite amount of different fields of study, including:

 -   Art
 -   Science